 The Treasury Department’s Federal Insurance Office was expected to complete and send its highly anticipated report on modernization of insurance regulation to Congress in January.
-But now, it looks like it may take a bit longer.
+But now, it looks like it may take a while longer.

 “We are hard at work preparing FIO’s first report on how to improve and modernize the system of insurance regulation in the U.S., and expect to send the report to Congress in the coming weeks,” the spokesperson said.